HerocatUED/Frontiers-of-Geometric-Computing/README.md

 # Frontiers-of-Geometric-Computing
-Labs of Frontiers of Geometric Computing (pku 2023 spring)
+Labs of Frontiers of Geometric Computing (PKU 2023 Spring)